umarhamzy/monyfox/README.md

 ## License

-Monyfox is licensed under the EUPL-1.2 License.
+MonyFox is licensed under the EUPL-1.2 License.
 See the [LICENSE](LICENSE.md) file for more details.

 ## Contact